firstname.lastname@example.org / 928.486.7357

 International Design Volunteer, Partners of the Americas

 As a design volunteer with USAID/ Partners of the Americas, I have travelled to countries in South America, Central America and the Caribbean to complete two-week volunteer design projects.
 Clients are typically small agriculturally-based start-up companies.
-Read about my trip to Haiti and Colombia.
+Read about my trips to Haiti, Colombia and Guatemala.

 Volunteer Creative Director/Designer, p:ear

 Writer, Researcher, Portland Design History Project

 Starting with the 2014 Design Week event, Portland Designers of the Mad Men Era, I have been collecting, archiving, interviewing and writing about the history of design in Portland with a focus on the 1960s.

 Founder & Executive Director, Our Portland Story

 Our Portland Story is a community story project I founded in 2008.
 I collected stories about Portland by Portlanders from all walks of life, and paired those stories with local designers to create artful snapshots of the city through our published books, events and online content.
 Find Volumes 1 & 2 at Powell’s Books or learn more at: ourportlandstory.com.

 AIGA Portland Design for Good Chair

 I lead a collaborative Design for Good project with The Right Brain Initiative, a non-profit working to weave the arts back into public schools.
 The result of our three year partnership is Brain Food, an exploratory activity deck for kids.
 Brain Food is a tool to help teachers and parents ignite creative thinking.

 With support from the community through a successful Kickstarter campaign, we were honored to donate over a thousand of these decks to teachers in Portland metro area public schools in January 2014.

 Team Lead, Cut & Paste Digital Design Tournament